tribblix/build/patches/openjdk18/README.txt

 Forked off into the jdk18 repo; mainline is now jdk19.

+Cleanup: Move the mapfiles (symbol files) to the right place.

 Cleanup: Remove /usr/bin/sh override in PrintServiceLookupProvider.java.

 Cleanup: remove unused register stack functions.
 See the bug